mrausch/rpi-docker-icingaweb2/README.md

 # Icingaweb2 Container for Docker on a Raspberry Pi (raspbian)

-Fork of [docker-icingaweb2](https://github.com/psi-4ward/docker-icingaweb2) that supports the raspberry pi as target platform.
+WIP: Fork of [docker-icingaweb2](https://github.com/psi-4ward/docker-icingaweb2) that supports the raspberry pi as target platform.

 * Icingaweb2 v2.5.3
   * Director v1.4.3